KoP3YkA/blackmanagerlite/README.md

 To set up the bot, go to config.json and enter your community token there.

+### NOTE

+Do not use this bot for your projects, only as references.
+The bot is written absolutely terribly

 ### License

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).